Nao-Shirotsu/Valoinsight/README.md

 # Valoinsight

 Simple static site to visualise VALORANT match KPI scores.
 KPI items are hard-coded and scores can be entered manually.
 The page displays the average score of the entered KPIs.
+The evaluation and summary notes can also be exported as a JSON file via the **エクスポート** button in the fixed footer.

 ## Usage